-The county should encourage that coordinated, reliable water systems be used to provide water in the urban growth areas.
-Urge jurisdictions to develop compatible, coordinated water system design standards for their growth areas.
+The county should encourage that coordinated, reliable water systems be used to provide water in the urban growth areas, and urge jurisdictions to develop compatible, coordinated water system design standards for their growth areas.

-The county should discourage construction and use of individual private wells in urban growth areas where community or public water sources are reasonably and economically available.
+The county should discourage, and when possible prevent through regulation or public education, the construction and use of individual private wells in urban growth areas where community or public water sources are reasonably and economically available.

 The county should encourage the use of community or public water in unsewered areas where residential density is in excess of one unit per acre.
 Community or public water systems should also be provided in residential developments with densities in excess of one unit per two acres and excessive soil permeability.